 Marital And Prenuptial Agreements

-Fairfax Marital & Prenuptial Agreement Attorneys
+Fairfax Prenuptial Agreement Attorney

 At Wexell Milman, marital and prenuptial agreements have become a common part of our family law practice.
-Our lawyers can explain to you what subject matters should be included in these agreements, what it takes to ensure their legal validity, and what provisions are reasonable and appropriate based on your situation.
+Our lawyers can explain to you which subject matters should be included in these agreements, what it takes to ensure their legal validity, and what provisions are reasonable and appropriate based on your situation.

 What is a Prenuptial Agreement?